You’ve been having this dilemma for quite a while now. To quit or not to quit…

 Whether you decided to pursue your dream job or were offered a better work opportunity, you can’t avoid the breakup talk (a.k.a. the two weeks’ notice and resignation letter to your current employer).

 When it comes to that, keep in mind:

 - Who/where/how you notify.
 Schedule a meeting and make sure your boss and HR rep are the first people to know.
 It’s best if you don’t have any large assignments that you’re abandoning.

 - Your attitude.
-Instead of being bitter and negative, focus on the good experiences you had during your current employment.
+Instead of being bitter and negative, focus on your good experiences during your current employment.
 Be brief and honest and express your gratitude to the employer.